-I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick.
-My supervisor is Pier-Emmanuel Tremblay.
+I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick and my supervisor is Pier-Emmanuel Tremblay.
 I work on 3D modelling the helium-dominated atmospheres of white dwarfs.

 I model the helium-dominated atmospheres of white dwarfs (classified as DB and DBA), which make-up around 20% of all known white dwarfs.
-Up to now, 1D models have been used for DB and DBA studies.
-However in 1D, the treatment of convection, which occurs in the atmospheres of white dwarfs, is unphysical.
+Up to now, 1D atmospheric models have been used for DB and DBA studies.
+However in 1D, the treatment of convection, which occurs in the atmospheres of the majority of white dwarfs, is unphysical.
 Therefore, an improvement must be made in order to extract more accurate parameters.
-3D models are thought to be more accurate as they treat convection using radiation-hydrodynamics.
-My work is to analyse the first 3D grid of DB white dwarf atmosphere models and quantify the differences between these new models and the standard 1D models.
+3D models are thought to be more accurate as they treat convection from first principles using radiation-hydrodynamics.
+My work is to analyse the first 3D grid of DB and DBA white dwarf atmosphere models and quantify the differences between these new models and the standard 1D models.

 These animations show radiative flux leaving the top of the simulations for two 3D DB models.
 On the left, a DB model with surface gravity of 107.5 cm s-² and effective temperature of around 10,000 K is shown.
 The DB model on the right, has surface gravity of 109 cm s-2 and effective temperature of around 34,000 K. Unlike the model with lower surface gravity and effective temperature, this model has well defined intergranular lanes.
 These models define the two extremes of the 3D DB grid I analyse.